HydroModPy/HydroModPy/docs/source/usage_bibliography.rst

 Companion papers and software citation
 --------------------------------------

-The companion paper for HydroModPy itself is in preparation for *Hydrology and Earth System Sciences*.
-The DOI will be added here when the manuscript is published.
-In the meantime, please cite the software via :doc:`how_to_cite`.
+The companion paper for HydroModPy is available as a preprint in *EGUsphere* (under review at *Hydrology and Earth System Sciences*):
+Gauvain et al. (2026), *Technical note: HydroModPy – a Python toolbox for deploying catchment-scale shallow groundwater models*, `doi:10.5194/egusphere-2026-868
+<https://doi.org/10.5194/egusphere-2026-868>`_.
+Full BibTeX, RIS and
+plain-text entries live on :doc:`how_to_cite`.

 Related curated outputs
 -----------------------